Knowledge Equivalence in Digital Twins of Intelligent Systems: Digitally Twinning Intelligent Systems

 \subsection{A Reference Architecture}

-Different reference models for Digital Twins have been proposed, e.g \cite{Rivera2020OnSystems}.
-Based on the model abstractions in the previous section where the physical system is an intelligent multi-agent system, a reference model of a digital twin is shown in \figurename\ \ref{fig: arch}.
-The digital twin and physical world interact through a communication layer.
+Different reference models of DT that enrich the intelligence of physical systems have been proposed as discussed in section \ref{sec:related work}.
+However, these reference models do not involve intelligence in the physical system that is composed of multiple self-learning agents who evolve their own knowledge bases.
+The necessity of knowledge equivalence is not reflected in their designs, either.
+Based on the model abstractions in the previous section where the physical system is an intelligent multi-agent system, a reference model of a DT is proposed in Fig. \ref{fig: arch}.
+The DT and physical world interact through a communication layer.
 The data (perception and knowledge) sent from the agents in the physical world are first used to create the real-time virtual replica.
 Then these data are used to drive the model equivalence and decision support.